Frequently Asked Questions

 - If you are unwell, please stay home and do not attend campus.
-If you are experiencing symptoms of COVID-19, please ensure you get tested and self-isolate as per the current self-isolation rules.
+If you are experiencing symptoms of COVID-19, please ensure you get tested.
+If you test positive or are a close contact of a COVID-19 case, please follow the current self-isolation rules.

 - Please continue to follow simple hygiene measures to help protect your health.
 Wash your hands regularly, observe physical distancing measures, clean your workspaces with the provided cleaning supplies, do not share food, drinks or cutlery, and cover your mouth when sneezing or coughing.
 It is also strongly recommended to wear a face mask where it is not possible to maintain a physical distance of 1.5m.